Redislabs-Solution-Architects/aws-fraud-detection/README.md

 # AWS Fraud Detection

 This repo contains utility code for the [Redis Enterprise Fraud Detection Solution Brief.](https://www.google.com) <br>
-They are for demonstration purposes and not meant for production.  <br>
+They are for demonstration purposes and not meant for production.  <br><br>
+Make sure that you have installed `redis-py 4.x` for both RedisJSON and RedisTimeSeries as `redistimeseries-py` is deprecated. <br>
+You can check the version with the `pip show redis` command.

 ## `./data/fraud_test_data.csv`
 Under the data folder there is sample credit card transaction file. <br>